NaniDaChaman/MIC_miniproject2/README.md

 ### Plugin

-- active_tiles: this plugin is written in python and returns the set of tiles from this project.
+- active_tiles: this plugin is written in python and returns the set of tiles from this project, ran from the game folder
-- auto: this plugin is written in python and it plays an available move for the next player.
+- auto: this plugin is written in python and it plays an available move for the next player,ran from the game folder
-- count_color: this plugin is written in python and returns the number of black and white coloured tiles.
+- count_color: this plugin is written in python and returns the number of black and white coloured tiles,ran from the game folder
-- valid_check : written in python returns if a tile is a valid
-- undo : written in python, returns the game back to a previous game state
+- undo : written in python, returns the game back to a previous game state,ran from the game folder
 - flip_tiles : written in python, flips the pieces when invoked from a tile.
+- since : our implementation of visualizer is incomplete please test this plugins with the run button by going to their respective nodes.